-17. The specific action which Petitioner wishes FHFC to take is to reverse its previous decisions and add 5 points to Petitioner's score for local government contribution, and to determine that (as a result of determining that the \$1,000,000 County loan qualifies as a local government contribution and is firm) Petitioner has met all threshold requirements and does not have either a permanent financing shortfall or an excess of uses over financing sources.
+26. The specific action which Petitioner wishes FHFC to take is to reverse its previous decisions and add 5 points to Petitioner's score for local government contribution and 1.25 proximity tie-breaker points to Petitioner's score for proximity to a grocery store, and to determine that (as a result of determining that the \$1,000,000 County loan qualifies as a local government contribution and is firm) Petitioner has met all threshold requirements and does not have either a permanent financing shortfall or an excess of uses over financing sources.